spacelift-io/user-documentation/docs/installing-spacelift/cloudformation/cloudformation-to-opentofu-terraform-migration.md

 ---
-description: Moving from V2 self-hosted to V3.
+description: Moving from Cloudformation-based installation to the reference architecture
 ---

-# V2 to V3 migration
+# CloudFormation to OpenTofu/Terraform migration

 If you seek to migrate from the Cloudformation-based installation to the reference architecture, we developed [a small migration toolkit to help you with the process](https://github.com/spacelift-io/self-hosted-v2-to-v3-kit){: rel="nofollow"}.